ysuarez/chullo/CONTRIBUTING.md

 ### Contribute code

-Before you set out to contribute code you will need to have completed a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
+Before you set out to contribute code you will need to have completed a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 The signed copy of the license agreement should be sent to <mailto:community@islandora.ca>

 _If you are interested in contributing code to Islandora but do not know where to begin:_